udeshgn08-dev/programminglanguage/README.md

 # LabSession
 ### Eclipse IDE set with compilation level 1.8
 ### project name David Sullivan
-### package name should be to easy to remember,and link with other sources like test folder.
+### package name should be easy to remember,and link with other sources like test folder.